 Program the thread depth as a value smaller than the countersinking depth by at least one-third the thread pitch.

-Enter in machine parameter displayDepthErr whether the TNC should output an error message (on) or not (off) if a positive depth is entered.
+- ► Enter depth as negative - ► Enter in machine parameter displayDepthErr (No. 201003) whether the TNC should output an error message (on) or not (off) if a positive depth is entered